- About GSE

 GSE Student Government (GSESG) is an important part of student life at GSE.
 In addition to representing the student body of GSE, the GSESG supports and allocates funds to all Student Organizations.
-Contact Student Government at firstname.lastname@example.org if you want to get involved during the academic year.
+Contact Student Government if you want to get involved during the academic year.

 CAMRA at Penn is a unique research collaborative dedicated to experiments in research representation.
 CAMRA staff and affiliates work at the intersection of scholarly communication and emerging technologies, and an array of media.
 Principally, CAMRA aims to support cutting-edge research with an explicit focus on providing practical guidelines for future research and practice.
 We aim to create a space in which students and professors can experiment with and be funded for projects which use multiple forms of representation – video, web platforms, etc. Moreover, CAMRA creates workshops so that students and professors learn how to use, for example, film or wikis in their scholarly projects.
+Email firstname.lastname@example.org for questions.
 Website: www.camrapenn.org

 L.E.A.R.N. is an interdisciplinary graduate student organization with the goal of creating a forum for students who are interested in improving the quality of education in America’s schools.
 This year, L.E.A.R.N. will invite guest speakers to campus, moderate brown-bag discussions among Penn graduate students, provide career and networking opportunities for students interested in education reform, and host our annual Spring Education Conference that brings together hundreds of students and professionals on Penn's campus.
 L.E.A.R.N. also oversees several advocacy projects that will provide experience for graduate students interested in representing public school students in suspension and expulsion hearings, educating parents on special education rights, or conducting cutting-edge policy research to assist educational advocacy non-profit organizations.
 For more information, contact firstname.lastname@example.org or visit www.learn-network.org.